|Alice In Wonderland||Andrea II **||Andrea1* *||Angel City *|

 All in all this is a very nice, although often crowded site... it features an EZPASS entrance.. short surface swim hard surface parking, great snorkeling.. .the only thing more it could have would be hot showers

 House Reef at Plaza.
 For non guest this can be approached from the south end of the water front road where there is actually a parking lot.
-As in all sites on private land ask for permission from the guards.
+A Usage Fee may be charged As in all sites on private land ask for permission from the guards.
 Entrance is form one of two "beaches" with semi smooth entrances and uneven bottom.
 You are also on this site if you swim north past the marina entrance at TeAmo/ Donkey Beach

 This site past 35 feet goes into almost a semi bowl shape as the reef comes out the closer you get to the marina.
 The reef goes into sand around 90 feet close to the hotel and the further you get towards the marina the bottom gains more hard coral and drops off more.